-Longevity pay increases shall be based upon continuous service with the County in an allocated position or service as described above and in Article 6, Section 2.D. of this Agreement.
+Longevity pay increases shall be based upon continuous service with the County in an allocated position or service as described above.
 Longevity pay for those employees who are eligible, shall become effective no later than the full biweekly pay period following the completion of the required period of continuous service.